Are you planning a trip to Europe and looking for the best things to do in Italy? If so, then you need to look no further than right here!

 But if you aren’t near Venice during Christmas, don’t worry– there are plenty of other Christmas markets around Italy you can check out!

 As you can see, there are limitless activities and things to do in Italy, that truly make this a destination country.
-Whether you want to rub elbows with the elite, take a scenic ride and see the vistas, engage in activities like hiking, shopping, exploring, whatever you want to do, Italy has it all.
+Whether you want to rub elbows with the elite, take a scenic ride and see the vistas, engage in activities like hiking, shopping, exploring, whatever you want to do, there are so many places in Italy that fit the bill!

 Remember to plan ahead to make the most of your trip and be kind to the natural environments.
 Leave them just as you found them and help protect all these beautiful places for future generations.